allegroai/clearml-docs/docs/webapp/webapp_exp_comparing.md

     - Artifacts - Input model, output model, and model design.
     - Execution - Installed packages and source code.
     - Configuration - Configuration objects used by the experiment.
-    - Info - General experiment details
+    - Info - General experiment details.
 * [Hyperparameters](#hyperparameters)
     - [Values (table) view](#values-mode) - Key/value of all the arguments used by the experiments.
     - [Parallel coordinates view](#parallel-coordinates-mode) - Impact of each argument on a selected metric